dotkernel/api-documentation/docs/book/v4/core-features/content-validation.md

 ## Configuration

-In DotKernel the configuration file for content negotiation is held on `config/autoload/content-negotiation.global.php` and the array look like this:
+In DotKernel API the configuration file for content negotiation is held in `config/autoload/content-negotiation.global.php` and the array looks like this:

 ```php
 return [